Medigap Supplement Plan G

 However, Plan N and Plan G are skyrocketing in popularity, up 33% and 25% respectively over last year’s numbers.1

-In this case, why do I think that Medigap Plan G is the new standard in complete coverage?
+In this case, why do I think Medigap Supplement Plan G is the new standard in complete coverage?

-There are a number of reasons why Plan G may be the best Medicare Supplement Insurance now (for people living outside California).
-Let’s discuss the benefits of Medigap Plan G. And let's do a Plan F vs Plan G battle in order to find out which really is the best medicare gap insurance.
+There are several reasons why Plan G may be the best Medicare Supplement Insurance now (for people living outside California).
+Let’s discuss the benefits of Medigap Part G. And let's do a Plan F vs Plan G battle in order to find out which really is the best medicare gap insurance.

 What is Complete Coverage?